carpentries-incubator/lesson-R-packaging/_episodes/05-testing.md

 >
 > > ## Solution
 > >
+> > The first argument to `test_that` is simply the name of your test, that you choose.
-> > The test is checking that 2 times 2 equals 4.
+> > Beyond that, the test is checking that 2 times 2 equals 4.
 > > This may sound silly, but actually something quite interesting is happening.
 > > The test checks that the `*` operator in _R_ works and your human interpretation of multiplication are aligned.
 > >